The Emoji: An Introduction

 Whether you are a lobster lover or not, the lobster, and emojis, in general, are not going anywhere anytime soon.
 These little characters represent a significant change in creativity and the way in which we communicate.
 Emojis break down language barriers and they are a universal set of characters combining language and imagery which can help restore the balance of communication.

 Imagery helps to encourage us to make sense of our emotions and empathize with the message being communicated.
 As the saying goes, a picture (or an emoji in this case) can paint a thousand words.
-This year be sure to text message the little lobster emoji to someone special— or, even better, login to LobsterAnywhere.com and send a Maine lobster!
+This year be sure to text message the little lobster emoji to someone special— or, even better, login to LobsterAnywhere.com and!